 This is a crisis in Center City, Kensington, and other parts of Philadelphia.

-Federal court decisions that resulted in the de-institutionalization of the severely mentally ill in the 1970's, have contributed substantially to the crisis (see below), including many recent federal court decisions asserting that panhandling is protected under free speech.
+Federal court decisions that resulted in the de-institutionalization of the severely mentally ill in the 1970's, have contributed substantially to the crisis (see below), including many recent "lower" federal court decisions asserting that panhandling is protected under free speech.
 These decisions should be challenged.
-Other federal court's have claimed that homeless encampments are protected under the Constitution, if the government has provided no shelter - which is why it is so important that cities provide housing for the homeless.
+Other federal court's have claimed that homeless encampments are protected under the Constitution, if the government has provided no shelter - which is why it is so important that cities provide emergency shelters and affordable housing.

 According to the Office of Homeless Services (OHS), there are (usually) enough beds and services for these individuals in Philadelphia, but many have refused shelter, some claiming that the shelters are not safe and preferring to live on the streets.
 Unfortunately, the police and OHS, including Homeless Outreach & Project Home, are enabling these individuals to stay on the streets.
 The city is not committing the mentally ill for psychiatric & physical care, even when it is clear that these individuals are not able or willing to take care of themselves.
 See https://www.pacode.com/secure/data/055/chapter5100/s5100.84.html